Life could be a fool with six partners,

 are apparent to logic, to life.

-Is it that I have come to believe
+Is it I believe

 that there must be some measure of order to graduate,